Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/fileupload.md

 #### GUI Recommendations

-We recommend cyberduck to upload files.
+We recommend cyberduck or winscp as an SFTP client.